Hiking in Norway

 Returning to the cottage after walking for many hours, lit the fireplace, have a glass of red wine and enjoy a view like this gives the ultimate feeling of peace and satisfaction.
 The mountain air is fresh, and nature is quiet, and it always brings me serenity and peace.
 The only thing you hear is the sound of burning logs in the fireplace and sheep outside.

 The mountains can be moody, and Norwegian weather is not always so ideal.
 It can change in seconds.

 But even mornings like this – with fog and frost, are so different from what you see in the city or at the beach.
-There is so much more space and air in the mountains and you feel so much more alive and in peace with your self.
+There is so much more space and air in the mountains, and you feel so much more alive and at peace with your self.
 The meaning of “nature is a balm for your soul” really makes sense here.

 Winter season in the mountains is filled with skiing, joy, and parties 🙂 This is the ultimate season to go to the mountains with friends.
 “After ski” pubs are crowded with young adults, the slopes are crowded, and the prices for rentals are skyrocketing 🙂 The closer to the slopes you want to stay -ski-in/ski-out, the dearer it is.

 Whether you are considering doing some hiking in Norway or come for a vacation where you can tour the country up and down remember to bring your wool sweater and a raincoat 🙂 I would also suggest bringing a backpack rather than a suitcase, it is far more convenient for hiking 🙂 You can find best backpacks which you also can use as a cabin luggage in the review made by Smartstepstoaustralia